Your City Can Provide Better, Cheaper Internet

 23 February 2017

-Municipal Internet (or, depending on the technology, “municipal fiber”, or “municipal broadband”) is an Internet service provider run partly or entirely by by local governments - usually on a city or county level.
-Being run with involvement from the local government means municipal Internet can be provided at a much lower cost, or in some cases even for free while being better tailored to the local community’s needs.
-Areas that provide municipal Internet often are able to provide more equal access to the Internet and better connectivity.
-To top it off, areas that have built municipal networks have attracted high tech companies and have experienced local economic development, providing more value to the community.
+Municipal Internet (or, depending on the technology, “municipal fiber”, “municipal broadband”, or “public broadband”) is Internet service provided partly or entirely by by local governments.
+Usually, the networks providing service as well as their backing companies, exist on a local level rather than national.
+Being run with involvement from the local government means such services can provide access to the web at a much lower cost or in some cases even for free while being better tailored to the local community’s needs.
+Areas that have built successful municipal networks often are able to provide more equal access to the Internet and better connectivity which can be a driving force in attracting high tech companies, economic development, and job growth.

 • • •